-Long term parking may also be available in Dunster at Dunster Steep car park, again subject to space being available (not prebookable).
-You will then need a taxi back to Lynmouth (supplement).
+Long term parking may also be available in Dunster at Dunster Steep car park, again subject to space being available (not pre-bookable but use the PayByPhone App; 7 day permit costs approx. £25).
+You will then need a taxi to Lynton or Lynmouth (supplement from £70).

 ARRIVING BY AIR

-Best “local” airports are Exeter or Bristol, but connections to Taunton are good from the London airports.
+Best “local” airports are Exeter or Bristol, but connections are good from the London airports.

 Flight information can change rapidly and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner (see below) before finalising any booking with us.
 Do not book your flights until we have confirmed that we have provisionally reserved accommodation for you.

 For up-to-date schedules and flights from all airports check Skyscanner.